Should You Get a Second Dog?

 If your dog generally likes to play with other dogs, seems happy to see them while out on walks, and has positive encounters with other dogs, they are more likely to welcome a new dog.
 If your dog is easily able to handle other dogs being around their food and toys, that also means they may enjoy a new dog.

-If your dog enjoys other dogs briefly and is then ready to get away, they may not enjoy having another dog in the house all day, every day.
+If your dog enjoys other dogs briefly and is then ready to get away, having another dog in the house all day, every day might not be the way to go.
 If they have arthritis or other chronic pain, they may also find it physically uncomfortable to have a play buddy around all the time.
 If they object to other dogs coming up to you, seeking your attention or being petted by you, your dog may struggle with having another dog in the family.

 These potential issues are not deal breakers, but they mean that you’ll likely need to do more work once you’ve brought a new dog into the house.
 It may also mean that the dogs will need to be separated in certain situations or for some part of each day.